microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

-* Only Environments with Dataverse provides auditing capabilities (access logs) at the environment and database layer, and the logs can be viewed and consumed from [Office 365 Security & Compliance center](https://protection.office.com/homepage)
+* Only Environments with Dataverse provide auditing capabilities (access logs) at the environment and database layer, and the logs can be viewed and consumed from [Office 365 Security & Compliance center](https://protection.office.com/homepage)
-* Auditing for Environments with Dataverse is default set to off and cannot be enabled on Environments during provisioning.
+* Auditing for Environments with Dataverse is set to off by default and cannot be enabled on Environments during provisioning.
 To enable auditing you must explicitly opt-in within the Environment settings once it has been created.
 * Power Platform admin center provides out-of-the box analytics capabilities of the various Power Platform components, such as Dataverse, Power Apps, and Power Automate
-* The Power Platform admins can configure [Data export](https://admin.powerplatform.microsoft.com/analytics/dataexport) for all Power Apps in the tenant, and export to an Azure Data Lake Storage (Gen2) account to get an overview of the adoption, usage, inventory, and application metadata
+* The Power Platform admins can configure [Data export](https://admin.powerplatform.microsoft.com/analytics/dataexport) for all Power Apps in the tenant, and export to an Azure Data Lake Storage (Gen2) account to get an overview of the adoption, usage, inventory, and application metadata.
-* For each envrionment with Dataverse, the Power Platform admins can export Dataverse diagnostics, such as usage of APIs, form load diagnostics, and performance metrics to an Azure Application Insights instance
+* For each envrionment with Dataverse, the Power Platform admins can export Dataverse diagnostics, such as usage of APIs, form load diagnostics, and performance metrics to an Azure Application Insights instance.
-* Activity logs for Power Apps is integrated with Office 365 Security & Compliance center which provides an API to query the data
+* Activity logs for Power Apps is integrated with Office 365 Security & Compliance center which provides an API to query the data.

 ### Design recommendations

-* Use Application Insights that is linked to a Log Analytics workspace in Azure to capture key diagnostics and performance metrics for all environments using Dataverse, and enable critical alerts for the respective Power Platform admins and environments owners
+* Use Application Insights that is linked to a Log Analytics workspace in Azure to capture key diagnostics and performance metrics for all environments using Dataverse, and enable critical alerts for the respective Power Platform admins and environments owners.
-* If separation of concern is important, configure Data Export to Application Insights on behalf of the application teams/owners, so they can monitor the diagnostics and performance for their own dedicated environments
+* If separation of concern is important, configure Data Export to Application Insights on behalf of the application teams/owners, so they can monitor the diagnostics and performance for their own dedicated environments.
-* Use Azure Data Lake Storage (Gen2) account to store and analyze Power App usage for the tenant, for durations as required by your organization's data retention policies, and use Power BI to build informative reports for the various stakeholders for the Power Platform
+* Use Azure Data Lake Storage (Gen2) account to store and analyze Power App usage for the tenant, for durations as required by your organization's data retention policies, and use Power BI to build informative reports for the various stakeholders for the Power Platform.
-* Enable tenant-level analytics for aggregated view of usage across the Power Platform components
+* Enable tenant-level analytics for aggregated view of usage across the Power Platform components.

 ## Azure VNet connectivity for Power Platform